sadeq-yaqobi/wp-oop-template-plugin/README.md

 - **Setting_ExampleGatePay.php:** Example of extending the base setting class to create specific settings.
 - **Taxonomy_ExampleWriter.php:** Specific implementation of a custom taxonomy for writers.
 - **Widget_ExampleInfo.php:** Specific implementation of a custom dashboard widget.

+## Installation

+1. Clone the repository: `git clone https://github.com/sadeq-yaqobi/wp-oop-plugin.git`
+2. Upload the `wp-oop-plugin` directory to the `/wp-content/plugins/` directory.
+3. Activate the plugin through the 'Plugins' menu in WordPress.

+## Usage

+1. After activating the plugin, navigate to the WordPress admin dashboard.
+2. Explore the provided menu, meta box, and custom post type functionalities.
+3. Customize and extend the plugin according to your project requirements.

 ## Getting Started